Ghozayel/Lextale/README.md

 ## Example

-This is one basic example which shows you how to use the lex() function to calculate 10 scores:
+This is a basic example which shows you how to use the *lex()* function to calculate 10 scores:

 ``` r
 answer <- sample(c(0/1), replace = TRUE, 600) #generate 600 random binary responses